syncfusion-content/maui-docs/MAUI/DataGrid/pull-to-refresh.md

 ### Customization

-You can customize various properties of SfPullToRefresh in the data grid, including TransitionMode, PullingThreshold, ProgressBackground, ProgressColor, and more.
+You can customize various properties of [SfPullToRefresh](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html) in the data grid, including `TransitionMode`, `PullingThreshold`, `ProgressBackground`, `ProgressColor`, and more.

 {% tabs %}
 {% highlight c# %}